ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.radar2/README.md

 sudo setcap cap_net_admin,cap_net_raw,cap_net_bind_service=+eip $(eval readlink -f `which hciconfig`) sudo setcap cap_net_admin,cap_net_raw,cap_net_bind_service=+eip $(eval readlink -f `which l2ping`)
 ```

+If first line installs everything but `readlink` or `hcitools` cannot be found a path is missing most probably, try to search for the path with `sudo find / -name readlink` (in my case it was `/usr/bin`) which was not included in $PATH!
+Edit then `.bashrc` and add a line with `export PATH=$PATH:/usr/bin`!

 If you update node or some system tools the above should be executed again!